Skip to content

 Wispr Flow is $15/month for unlimited dictation on Pro.
 There's a free tier capped at 2,000 words per week (roughly a few emails a day).

 Diction's on-device mode is free with no word limits.
-The Diction One cloud subscription is required only if you want cloud transcription with AI enhancement.
+The Diction One cloud subscription is required only if you want cloud transcription with AI Companion.
 Self-hosting is free if you can run a server.

 If you're self-hosting infrastructure (Home Assistant, Nextcloud, Jellyfin, anything), adding a Whisper server takes minutes and Diction just points to it.
 You get unlimited dictation, no subscription, and complete data control.